 If you’ve lost a loved one due to the negligence of someone else, you may be able to file a wrongful death lawsuit against whoever was responsible.
 These cases are highly complex and must be filed within strict timelines.
 If you think you may have a wrongful death claim, you should consult a Florida attorney immediately.Florida Statute of Limitations: Lake Worth Injury Claims

 Florida Statute of Limitations section 95.11(3)(a) applies to a plaintiff filing a lawsuit in Florida on a civil action founded in negligence (which typically includes nearly all individuals with a personal injury claim based on a car accident).
 The statute of limitations for personal injury and wrongful death lawsuits differ.
-In Florida, you must file a personal injury lawsuit within four years from the date of the accident.
+In Florida, you must file a personal injury lawsuit within two years from the date of the accident.
 In wrongful death cases, the time frame to file is two years from the date of the death.
 If you fail to file your lawsuit within the applicable statute of limitations, your lawsuit will likely be dismissed and you will be barred from pursuing your claim.
 Of course, there are exceptions to these limitations, however, they are quite rare and should be discussed with an experienced personal injury lawyer.Pursuing Compensation After a Florida Accident

 People who were hurt because of the carelessness of another person or entity often can file a negligence lawsuit against the responsible party.
 Negligence is generally defined as the failure to take reasonable care to minimize the risk of foreseeable harm to others.